francismartinang-commits/LBYCPOB-FinalProject--P1-/README.md

 To design, develop, and implement an Object-Oriented Medical and Laboratory Information System that streamlines patient care, automates clinical and laboratory workflows, and provides secure, role-based access to health data.

 - To centralize patient and doctor identification along with their personal information and records
-- To automate transition from visitation and consultation to a targeted Doctor Recommendation
+- To automate the transition from visitation and consultation to a targeted Doctor Recommendation
 - To enforce role-based access control (Admins, Doctors, Patient UI)
 - To have a centralized access to clinical documentation and medical papers
 - To enable real-time specimen tracking